prisma/specs/cli/README.md

 The `prisma introspect` command can be run without arguments.
 Additionally, these arguments can be specified:

-- **path** specify the path used to read the `schema.prisma` file instead of the default path.
+- **schema** specify the path used to read the `schema.prisma` file instead of the default path.
 Note that the generation result is written to that same file.

 ### Canonical Schema Mapping